The Bankrate promise

 1. Is this your first checking account?

-Banks often waive monthly fees for these accounts as long as the student meets the qualifying transactions, such as having a certain number of debit transactions per month or setting up online bill pay.
+Banks usually offer ways to avoid monthly fees on student accounts, such as making a certain number of debit transactions per month or setting up online bill pay.

-Once the checking account is open, students need to keep close track of their balances to avoid overdraft fees, which can be high.
+Once the checking account is open, students need to closely monitor their balances to avoid costly overdraft fees.

 2. Do you prefer branch banking or online banking?

-Whether you decide to open a checking account at a traditional brick-and-mortar bank or go with an online bank depends on your needs, preferences and your comfort level.
+Whether you decide to open a checking account at a traditional brick-and-mortar bank or an online bank depends on your needs and preferences.

-But if you deal with cash, prefer doing business face to face or want a one-stop shop where you can get other bank products, such as a mortgage or personal loan, a checking account at a brick-and-mortar bank is a better choice.
-Also, many traditional banks support sophisticated tools for online and mobile banking, offering the advantages of both digital and brick-and-mortar banking.
+But if you handle a lot of cash, prefer doing business in person or want a bank that offers a full suite of products, such as mortgages and other loans, savings accounts, credit cards and wealth management services, a checking account at a brick-and-mortar bank is a better choice.
+Many big, traditional banks also have sophisticated tools for online and mobile banking, offering customers the advantages of both digital and brick-and-mortar banking.

-Check-writing is another consideration.
-If you need to write a lot of checks, a traditional bank might be a better fit.
-But don’t rule out digital banks.
-Your first checkbook is free with Capital One’s 360 Checking, for example; and online-only challenger bank Chime will send payment checks for you.
+Check-writing is another consideration when shopping for a checking account.
+If you write a lot of checks, a traditional bank might be a better fit.
+But don’t rule out online banks.
+Capital One and Ally Bank are just a couple of online banks that provide paper checks.

-3. Do you maintain a higher balance in your checking account?
+3. Do you keep a lot of money in your checking account?

-If you keep a couple thousand dollars or more in your checking account, you might consider opening a high-yield checking account.
-Credit unions, community banks and online banks are more likely to offer interest-bearing checking accounts than traditional banks.
+If you keep a couple thousand dollars or more in your checking account, you should consider a high-yield checking account.
+Credit unions, community banks and online banks are more likely to offer interest checking accounts than traditional banks.